kozzy1/Takehome-Test/README.md

 install.sh
 ===========
-For Ubuntu 14.04 and 16.04 Only
+For Ubuntu 14.04 and 16.04 Only.
-For other　linux　distributions, check the details of this file and rewrite it Install required dependencies and caffe2
+For other linux distributions, check the details of this file and rewrite it.
+Install required dependencies and caffe2
 Download Deep Learning Models (SqueezeNet)
 Install CuDNN 5.1 if CUDA is installed